A categorical action of the shifted $q=0$ affine algebra: Abstract

 \section{Abstract}

-We introduce the shifted $q = 0$ affine algebra.
-It is similar to the shifted quantum affine algebra defined by Finkelberg-Tsymbaliuk \cite{FT}.
-We give a definition of its categorical action.
-Then we prove that there is a categorical action of the shifted $q = 0$ affine algebra on the bounded derived categories of coherent sheaves on partial flag varieties.
-As an application, we use it to construct a categorical action of the $q = 0$ affine Hecke algebra on the bounded derived category of coherent sheaves on the full flag variety.
+We introduce a new algebra called the shifted $q = 0$ affine algebra, which arises naturally from the study of coherent sheaves on Grassmannians and $n$-step partial flag varieties via a natural correspondence.
+It has similar presentation as the shifted quantum affine algebra defined by Finkelberg-Tsymbaliuk \cite{FT}.
+We then give a definition of its categorical action and prove that there is a categorical action on the bounded derived categories of coherent sheaves on $n$-step partial flag varieties.
+Finally, as an application, we use it to construct a categorical action of the $q = 0$ affine Hecke algebra on the bounded derived category of coherent sheaves on the full flag variety.